imanmogh/reactPortfolio/README.md

 A portfolio that uses react to show off my projects and resume

 ## Description
 A react portfolio for developer/designers.
 It is used to showcase my work, projects and other information to potential clients or employers.
-This portfolio uses react and showcases my full-stack projects.
-It contains an about me, project/portfolio section, resume secion with a downloadable pdf, and a contact secton with a form to submit that i will receive.
+This portfolio uses react with tailwind and showcases my full-stack projects.
+It contains an about, portfolio section, experience secion, a downloadable pdf, and a contact secton with a form to submit that i will receive.

 ## Table of Contents
    - [Installation](#installation)